-- their propulsion? - 2.
-Which species of animals did Leonardo da Vinci carefully observe? - 3.
-It is caused by the difference in pressure between the top and the bottom of a wing, is the force counteracting weight for sustentation. - 4.
-It is the force of resistance to penetration into the air when a body is in motion.
+5. The practice of making technological 1.
+Which activity of birds contributes to their propulsion?
+2. Which species of animals did Leonardo da Vinci carefully observe ?
+3. It is caused by the difference in pressure between the top and the bottom of a wing, is the force counteracting weight for sustentation.
+4. It is the force of resistance to penetration into the air when a body is in motion.
 It must be compensated by propulsion.